raul-izquierdo/english/sources/@Repasar/Social Relationships.md

     = [through] word of mouth
     ?
 El éxito del restaurante se debe al boca a boca : `The restaurant's success is due to word of mouth` ?
 El producto ganó popularidad por el boca a boca : `The product gained popularity through word of mouth`

+## Speaking with Purpose

+asegurar algo
+    = ensure (asegurarse, tomando medidas/garantizar)
+    ?
+Para asegurarte de conseguir asiento, deberías reservar con antelación : `To ensure you get a seat, you should book in advance`
+    ?
+Por favor, asegúrate de que todas las puertas estén cerradas : `Please ensure that all the doors are locked` = assure (prometer/tranquilizar)
+    ?
+Te aseguro que todo saldrá bien : `I assure you that everything will be alright` ?
+Ella le aseguró su apoyo : `She assured him of her support` = make sure (ensure informal)
+    ?
+Me aseguro de que el proyecto se complete a tiempo : `I make sure that the project is completed on time` ?
+Me aseguro de que el producto sea seguro : `I make sure that the product is safe`

+reconocer un mérito
+    = recognize <sthing>
+    ?
+El comité reconoció sus años de servicio con un premio : `The committee recognized her years of service with an award`

+aceptar consejo = take advice
+    ?
+Deberías aceptar su consejo : `You should take his advice`

+es recomendable
+    = is recommended (neutro)

+no te equivocarás = you can't go wrong **in** <ing>
+    ?
+No te equivocarás al elegir un traje negro clásico para eventos formales : `You can't go far wrong **in** choosing a classic black suit for formal events`

+ten cuidado con
+    = beware of <ing|thing>
+    = be careful with (tener cuidado al hacer tarea)
+    ?
+Ten cuidado con el perro : `Beware of the dog`

+echar en cara = hold it against asbody>
+    ?
+No te lo tendré en cuenta si no vienes : `I won't hold it against you if you don't come` ?
+No te lo tendré en cuenta si cometes un error : `I won't hold it against you if you make a mistake`

+aceptar la culpa = take the blame
+    ?
+No quiero asumir la culpa por esto : `I don't want to take the blame for this` ? Él asumió la culpa por el error : `He took the blame for the mistake`

+la culpa es de = It's <sbody> fault
+    ?
+La culpa es de Elsa : `It's Elsa's fault`